An Intervention Short Story

 “Well, Illy, what do you think our next move should be?”
 He asked her as he slumped down and leant on a large tree trunk.

 She looked at him calmly, pausing to think before saying “our orders are unchanged, but the situation is different.
 I think you should try again to take out the leader while I watch your back for any more interference.
 I’ve set some anti-blocking routines and I’ll need to keep an eye on that.
-Our gear should be at least as good as the anti-interventionists, I just don’t know how they could have stopped you.
+I don’t get who could do this, the anti-interventionists from home wouldn’t be able to get here let alone stop us.
 Oh, and I recommend no flying this time, you know, just in case.”

 “Mmm, sounds right to me.
-If we can get that done, we can get out of here, leaving seems more appealing than before.
-It’s unnerving thinking that there is someone else here that is not local.
+If we can get that done, we can get out of here.
+Leaving seems more appealing than before.
+It’s unnerving thinking that there might be someone else here that is not local.
 How long before the Guiding Hand returns do you think?”

 “Hard to say, I don’t know where they were or what they were doing.”
 Illy paused.
 “How are we going to frighten the hordes after the boss-man is dead?
 I’m guessing you want to be a levitating wizard calling down fireballs from the sky whilst foretelling doom.
 About right?”